szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 - Image data shape = (32, 32, 1)
 - Number of classes = 43

-Here's a set of example images after all of these modficiations:
+Here's the set of example images after all these modficiations:

 ![Samples after augmentation][samples_grey]